Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Generating sets of regular -semigroups

 \begin{theorem} Let $S$ be a finite idempotent generated completely $0$-simple regular $*$-semigroup with set of non-zero $\gr$-classes and $\gl$-classes indexed by $I$ and $\Lambda$ respectively.
 Then\emph{:} \begin{enumerate} \item[(i)] $\rank(S) = \idrank(S) = |I| = |\Lambda|$\emph{;} \item[(ii)] a subset $X$ of $S$ is a minimal generating set for $S$ if and only if $X$ intersects each non-zero $\gr$- and $\gl$-class of $S$ precisely once. \end{enumerate} \end{theorem} \begin{proof} By Lemma~\ref{lem_projections}, since $S$ is idempotent generated it is generated by its set $P$ of non-zero projections and, since this set intersects each $\gr$-class and $\gl$-class exactly once, we conclude that $|P| = |I| = |\Lambda|$.
-Clearly every generating set must intersect every non-zero $\gr$- and $\gl$-class, giving:
+Clearly (thinking of $S$ as a Rees matrix semigroup), every generating set must intersect every non-zero $\gr$- and $\gl$-class, giving:

 Part (ii) is then an immediate consequence of Theorem~\ref{thm_Gray}. \end{proof}

 \begin{definition}[Projection graph] Let $S$ be a finite idempotent generated completely $0$-simple regular $*$-semigroup.
 Let $\Gamma(S)$ be the digraph with vertex set $P(S)\setminus\{0\}$ and edges $p\to q$ if and only if $pq\not=0$.
 We call $\Gamma(S)$ the \emph{projection graph} of $S$.
 If $T$ is a finite regular $*$-semigroup generated by the idempotents in a maximal $\gj$-class $J$, we will often write $\Gamma(T)=\Gamma(J^*)$. \end{definition}